emanjon/echo-request-tag/draft-amsuess-core-repeat-request-tag.md

 # Request-Tag Message Size Impact

-In absence of concurrent operations, the Request-Tag mechanism for body integrity ({{body-integrity}}) incurs no overhead if no messages are lost (more precisely: in OSCOAP, if no operations are aborted due to echoed transmission failure; in DTLS, if no packages are lost), or when blockwise request operations happen rarely (in OSCOAP, if only one request operation with losses within the replay window).
+In absence of concurrent operations, the Request-Tag mechanism for body integrity ({{body-integrity}}) incurs no overhead if no messages are lost (more precisely: in OSCORE, if no operations are aborted due to echoed transmission failure; in DTLS, if no packages are lost), or when blockwise request operations happen rarely (in OSCORE, if only one request operation with losses within the replay window).

 In those situations, the Request-Tag value of no Request-Tag option present can be reused over and over again.